Gerard-Lahuerta/xnap-project-matcad/README.md

 - Wandb has been used to supervise the training of the models.

-- Both the models and the code use pytorch.
+- Both the models and the code using Pytorch.

-- Each function and model has it's own informative doc.
+- Each function and model has its informative doc.

 - The project is designed so that any model can be executed under any condition just by changing the main configuration.

 ## General conclusions

 - Once the models worked to a better or worse extent, various functions were created to perform data augmentation.
 After some tests and seeing that it did not work, we realized that creating new data by using crops or rotations on the initials does not make sense when talking about learning to color images.

-- It has been observed that the models that manage to color need many epochs (greater than 1000), when training them with a relatively high number of images.
+- It has been observed that the models that manage to color need many epochs (greater than 1000) when training them with a relatively high number of images.

-- Several tests were carried out with new optimizers, criteria, adaptive learning rates and with minibatches, but no significant improvement was achieved.
+- Several tests were carried out with new optimizers, criteria, adaptive learning rates, and with mini-batches, but no significant improvement was achieved.

+- The best model is Alpha whereas Beta is the worst.

 ## Authors

 - Gerard Lahuerta Martín --- 1601350